Takomochi/Data_Analyst_Job/README.md

-# Data_Analyst_Job
- Data Analysis of Data Analyst Job
+ # Data Analysis of Data Analyst Job

  * Read and Clean Data